 - Only children who are symptom free or have completed the required isolation period should attend the setting.

 - Any child with a high temperature, a new continuous cough or a loss/change of smell or taste must not attend for 10 days or until they test negative for COVID-19 using a PCR test.

-- For any child living in a household where another person has a high temperature, a new continuous cough or a loss/change of smell or taste, the child must not attend nursery for at least 10 days or until the person with symptoms tests negative for COVID-19.
-This also applies if a child has been in close contact with a confirmed case of COVID-19.
+- For any child living in a household where another person has a high temperature, a new continuous cough or a loss/change of smell or taste, the child must not attend nursery for at least 10 days or until the person with symptoms tests negative for COVID-19 using a PCR test.

 - Staff reserve the right to take children’s temperature on arrival at nursery and will not admit any child with a high temperature.
 We will usually take a temperature if a child or accompanying parent/carer appears unwell.